-Students select readings from a variety of genres including prose fiction, non-fiction, biography, classic authors, short stories, essays, drama, mass media, history, best sellers, and others.
+This course offers students an opportunity to explore a variety of genres including prose fiction, non-fiction, biography, classic authors, short stories, essays, drama, mass media, history, best sellers, and others.
 The teacher approves the choices.
-Students read and complete written papers, analyses, and may generate brochures, oral reports and Power Point presentations.
+Students read and complete written papers, analyses, and may generate brochures, oral reports and presentations.
 Writing is largely expository and emphasizes effective thesis development.
 Students electing this course should be capable of consistent effort and have independent and disciplined work habits.